civilware/epoch/README.md

 		// Handle error
 	}
 	// The above StartGetWork will connect to port :10100 at daemon 127.0.0.1:20000 by default,
-	// a custom GetWork port can be defined calling epoch.SetPort(port) prior to StartGetWork.
+	// a custom GetWork port can be defined by calling epoch.SetPort(port) prior to StartGetWork.
 	// Once connected, EPOCH will continually update jobs while waiting for calls to attempt or submit hashes.

 	// Wait for first job to be ready with a 10 second timeout